Pull-Request-Community/pull-request-community-website/docs/contributing.md

 Before jumping into the deep water, it's essential to discuss a bit of communication.
 One of the biggest challenges on each project (especially on open-source projects) is communication.
-Good communication can lead to great achievements, effective teamwork, and time efficiency and make the working process fun and easy.
+Good communication can lead to great achievements, effective teamwork, time efficiency and make the working process fun and easy.
 It is important to remember that all contributions are made voluntarily by people that devote their time and hard work.
 We are all part of a team, so *please be passionate and polite to each other*.

 Please follow this guide to make your experience as pleasant and easy as possible.